mossicrue/clh-sorint/README.md

 NOTE: To add additional languages see the end of this readme

-## Super Fast Installation with Katacoda
+## Super Fast Installation on Killercoda

-1. Open the Openshift 4.7 playground [here on katacoda](https://www.katacoda.com/courses/openshift/playgrounds/openshift47)
+1. Open the Openshift 4.7 playground [here on killercoda](https://killercoda.com/playgrounds/scenario/kubernetes)

 2. Click on the orange "Start Scenario" button on the bottom of the page